uf-mil/mil/docs/infra/file_server.md

 # File Server
 MIL has a file server we use to store bag files, videos, etc.
-This fileserver is accessable from anywhere on the UF network.
+This fileserver is accessible from anywhere on the UF network.

 :::{warning}
 These docs have not been updated in a considerable amount of time.
 Please use